rushio-consulting/md2codelab/README.md

 ![firstcodelab](firstcodelab.png)

 The generated codelabs are interactive instructional tutorials, which can be authored in markdown format using some extra add-ons.
-This repo contains all the tools and documentation you'll need for building your own codelabs.
+This repository contains all the tools and documentation you'll need for building your own codelabs.

-See the [extra/ui] directory for detailed description about the generated entry page.
+See the [extra/ui] directory for detailed description about the generated UI as entry page.

-## What is this ?
+## The purpose ?

 This project is completely inspired by [googlecodelabs](https://github.com/googlecodelabs/).

-My personnal experience with the provided [tool](https://github.com/googlecodelabs/tools) by Google was not enough to customize my generated codelab.
-And as far I was using their tool , I've faced a lot of bugs while parsing markdown file to codelab html.
+Our personnal experience with the provided [tool](https://github.com/googlecodelabs/tools) by Google was not enough to customize the generated codelab.
+And as far we were using the tool , we've faced a lot of bugs while parsing markdown file to codelab html.

 Writing this tool, the goal was to provide another tool that supports all the features avalaible in markdown.
-And a complete entry point, to display all the codelabs as provide by this [google page](https://codelabs.developers.google.com/)
+Thus a complete entry point, to display all the codelabs as provide by this [google page](https://codelabs.developers.google.com/)